MixSarc: A Bangla-English Code-Mixed Corpus for Implicit Meaning Identification: Result Analysis

 \subsection{Zero-Shot Evaluation}

-Table~\ref{tab:model_comparison} reports the performance of three zero-shot LLM baselines: LLaMA-3.1-8B-Instant, Gemini-3-Flash, and LLaMA-3.3-70B-Versatile.
-Since these models predict all four labels jointly for each sentence, we report \textbf{exact match accuracy} along with \textbf{micro-averaged precision, recall, and F1-score}, which summarize performance across all labels under the multi-label setting.
+Table~\ref{tab:model_comparison} reports the performance of five zero-shot LLM baselines: Claude Opus 4.8, GPT-5.5, Kimi K2, Gemini 2.5 Flash, and LLaMA 4 Maverick.
+All models are evaluated through OpenRouter-based API\footnote{\url{https://openrouter.ai/}} inference on the held-out test split.
+Since the task is multi-label, each model predicts four binary labels for every sentence: \textit{Humorous}, \textit{Sarcastic}, \textit{Offensive}, and \textit{Vulgar}.
+We report label-wise accuracy, precision, recall, and F1-score for each category.

-Overall, both LLaMA-3.1-8B and Gemini-3-Flash achieve comparable micro-F1 scores (0.5615 and 0.5610, respectively), indicating that both models can capture a substantial portion of positive instances without any task-specific training.
-Their behavior is largely \textbf{recall-oriented}: LLaMA-3.1-8B attains high micro-recall (0.7172), while Gemini-3-Flash also maintains strong micro-recall (0.6391), at the cost of reduced precision and increased false positives.
-Despite these reasonable micro-F1 scores, exact match accuracy remains low (0.2616 for LLaMA-3.1-8B and 0.2530 for Gemini-3-Flash), reflecting the difficulty of correctly predicting all four binary labels simultaneously for the same sentence.

-In contrast, LLaMA-3.3-70B-Versatile shows lower overall performance in this setup (micro-F1 = 0.3582), driven by substantially lower recall (0.2921), which indicates a more conservative prediction tendency that misses many positive labels.
-We note that this model was evaluated under stricter resource constraints, using a smaller \textbf{batch size of 20} (compared to 50 for Gemini-3-Flash), which was necessary to ensure stable API inference and output parsing.
+Overall, the zero-shot models achieve their strongest performance on the \textit{Humor} label.
+Claude Opus 4.8 and GPT-5.5 obtain the highest humor F1-scores, with values of 0.6294 and 0.6282, respectively.
+LLaMA 4 Maverick also performs competitively on humor detection, achieving an F1-score of 0.5911.
+This suggests that current instruction-following LLMs can identify humorous cues in Bangla--English code-mixed text reasonably well without task-specific fine-tuning.

+For \textit{Sarcasm}, performance is lower across all models, reflecting the difficulty of detecting implicit, ironic, and culturally grounded meanings.
+LLaMA 4 Maverick achieves the highest sarcasm F1-score of 0.3905, mainly due to its high recall of 0.6417.
+Claude Opus 4.8 follows with an F1-score of 0.3611.
+In contrast, GPT-5.5 and Gemini 2.5 Flash show more conservative behavior, producing lower recall and therefore lower F1-scores.

+The \textit{Offensive} and \textit{Vulgar} categories remain challenging due to class imbalance and the subtle nature of toxicity in code-mixed text.
+Claude Opus 4.8 performs best on both categories, achieving an F1-score of 0.3206 for offensiveness and 0.3784 for vulgarity.
+However, the overall scores remain modest, indicating that even advanced LLMs struggle to reliably identify minority-class pragmatic labels in zero-shot settings.

 These results highlight two key observations.
-First, zero-shot LLMs can provide competitive training-free baselines with reasonable micro-F1 scores, but their \textbf{holistic correctness} remains limited as reflected by low exact match accuracy.
-Second, model behavior varies significantly: some models favor higher recall (capturing more positives) while others adopt conservative outputs that reduce recall.
-This reinforces the importance of supervised fine-tuning for reliable and label-specific multi-label prediction on MixSarc, particularly under severe class imbalance and culturally grounded implicit cues.
+First, zero-shot LLMs provide useful training-free baselines for MixSarc, especially for humor detection.
+Second, performance varies substantially across labels, with sarcasm, offensiveness, and vulgarity remaining difficult without supervised adaptation.
+This reinforces the importance of task-specific fine-tuning, imbalance-aware training, and culturally grounded modeling for reliable multi-label prediction in Bangla--English code-mixed NLP.